Windows App: Upload Documents

 1. TaxDome processes all files in the selected folder and its subfolders.

-2. For the safety of your data, TaxDome does not recognize all file types (more on unrecognized file types).
+2. For the safety and security of your data, TaxDome does not recognize all file types (more on unrecognized file types).

 3. You can provide details for each doc in your folders and subfolders: select the client, the destination folder, etc.

-4. Your original folder structure is not replicated on TaxDome; you’ll need to create new folders to organize your files.
+4. Your original folder structure is not replicated in TaxDome; you’ll need to create new folders to organize your files.
 Or you can bulk upload to keep your original structure.
-Note that new folders will be created with Client can view and edit access level.
+Note that new folders will be created with the Client can view and edit access level.

 5. You can’t select several folders at once.
 If you need to upload docs from several different folders, use the UPLOAD FOLDER button for each one.